Pranavi25/trading-app/Welcome file.md

 ### Endpoints in this controller
 -   DELETE `/trader/traderId/{traderId}`: To delete a trader and their account provided there is no money in the account and no open positions for that trader's account
 -   POST `/trader/`: To create a new trader and an account
--   POST `/trader/firstname/{firstname}/lastname/{lastname}/dob/{dob}/country/{country}/email/{email}`: create a new trader and an associatedaccount
+-   POST `/trader/firstname/{firstname}/lastname/{lastname}/dob/{dob}/country/{country}/email/{email}`: create a new trader and account with above details
--   PUT `/trader/deposit/traderId/{traderId}/amount/{amount}`: deposit a positive amount in a given account
+-   PUT `/trader/deposit/traderId/{traderId}/amount/{amount}`: To deposit an amount in a given account
--   PUT `/trader/withdraw/traderId/{traderId}/amount/{amount}`: withdraw a positive amount from a given account (amount cannot exceed available funds in the account)
+-   PUT `/trader/withdraw/traderId/{traderId}/amount/{amount}`: To withdraw an amount from a given account

 ## Order Controller
-- High-level description for this controller.  - briefly explain your endpoints in this controller
+-  The order controller controls the buy and sell of an order
 - /order/MarketOrder: explain what is a market order, and how does your business logic work.

 ## App controller